Cordova Park Observation Tower is Still a Winner After 20 Years

 Over a period of eight months, Strongwell’s engineering staff and Calhoun-Burns and Associates worked together to design and attach 170 composite stair treads, landing structures, stringers, handrail, and a cage system to the steel structure.
 This transformation turned the once abandoned structure into the tallest public observation tower in the Midwest in a public park.

-The amended refurbishment scope with composite materials was also how this structure was chosen by the Consulting Engineering Council of Iowa as the 1999 Grand Conceptor Awardee in the Engineering Excellence Awards category.
+The amended refurbishment scope with composite materials was also how this structure was chosen by the Consulting Engineering Council of Iowa as the Grand Conceptor Awardee in the Engineering Excellence Awards category in 1999.

 |Product: Observation Tower Stairs|